WAYA-MULTI-LINK/WAYA-PAY-CHAT-2.0-JAVA-LIBRARY/README.md

 This JAVA library provides a wrapper to implement WayaPay Payment to your application

 #Usage

 This library can be implemented into your application by importing it.
-Download wayapaylib.zip from https://github.com/WAYA-MULTI-LINK/WAYA-PAY-CHAT-2.0-JAVA-LIBRARY/raw/Faymos-patch-1/wayapaylib.zip  and Extract the .jar file and copy it to your project folder
+Download wayapaylib.zip from https://github.com/WAYA-MULTI-LINK/WAYA-PAY-CHAT-2.0-JAVA-LIBRARY/raw/Faymos-patch-1/wayapaylib.zip  and Extract the wayapaylib.jar file and copy it to your project folder

 Add jar file as a Module to your Java project: